Additions to Bibliography September 2024

 Launch Announcement of Democratizar el Dinero

 The Alliance For Just Money is excited to have stepped into the publishing business by releasing a Spanish anthology of a dozen translations of high quality articles on the latest findings in monetary theory and on ongoing improved reasons for real monetary reform.
 The title is Democratizar el Dinero.
-Una introducción a la Reforma del … Continue reading “Launch Announcement of Democratizar el Dinero”
+Una introducción a la Reforma … Continue reading “Launch Announcement of Democratizar el Dinero”

 Triple-column Comparison